-Ocean pollution from maritime activity is widespread, and is harmful to many ecosystems and industries.
-It kills wildlife, disrupts coral reefs, affects the food chain in ecosystems, and can make drinking water and seafood unsafe for human consumption.
+Illegal ocean pollution from maritime activity is widespread and harmful to ecosystems and industries.
+It kills wildlife, disrupts coral reefs, affects the food chain, and can make drinking water and seafood unsafe for human consumption.

-Violations of APPS include the dumping of oil-based pollutants and other identified noxious liquids.
-Violations can also involve keeping a false “Oil Record Book,” a logbook of all relevant discharges that ships over a certain size are required to accurately maintain.
+- Keeping a false “Oil Record Book” — a logbook of all relevant discharges that ships over a certain size are required to accurately maintain.

 Knowing non-compliance with ship-pollution laws might result in additional criminal and civil charges against individuals, owners, supervisors and officers under the Clean Water Act and the River and Harbors Act.
 Concealing, falsifying, or lying about pollution can bring charges for false statements or obstruction of justice or government proceeding.

 APPS Whistleblower Rewards Encourage Exposure of Illegal Ship Pollution

 Under the APPS, whistleblowers, even if not U.S. nationals, might receive up to one-half of collected fines or civil penalties.
 The APPS has generated over $33 million in whistleblower rewards to individuals and groups.

 APPS whistleblower awards recognize that numerous incidents of ocean pollution remain undetected unless witnesses come forward.
 Conscientious mariners and others in the industry can help to fight against harm to ocean wildlife, fragile coral reefs, and ecosystems.